Grinding Your Own Wheat

 For the last five years, I have been a proud owner of a Wondermill, but there are many options available.
 I know Kitchen Aid makes one that attaches to your mixer, but I feared that it would wear out my motor.
 Whatever your machine, they all essentially do the same thing – turn wheat berries in to flour.
 It can work with other grains too of course (corn, etc.), but mine has only been used as a basic flour mill.

 Wheat berries that I purchase from Azure Standard are soft white, and hard white (which Troy tries to convince me was his nickname in high school.
 Not buying it.).
-Soft white is best used for baked goods like cakes, biscuits, cookies, pancakes, etc. I also use it for pizza dough.
+Soft white is best used for baked goods like cakes, biscuits, cookies, pancakes, etc. I also use it for whole wheat pizza dough.
 Hard white is only used in our house for homemade bread.

 The cost of wheat berries has doubled in the five years since I have been grinding wheat for whole wheat recipes.
 Soft white wheat berries on Azure are currently $45 for 50 pounds, and hard white/red runs about $43 for 50 pounds.
 Good thing I have approximately 4 billions pounds of it in my zombie pantry.
 I store my wheat berries in five gallon food safe buckets with Gamma seal lids, which keep the berries in an air and water-tight environment.

 Organic whole wheat flour at the grocery store will run you $5-10 for five pounds.
 The general rule of thumb is that one cup of wheat berries is equal to about 1.5 cups of flour when ground.
 These mills are pricey, but if you bake like I bake, the “break-even” point is fairly soon.
 It’s actually immediate if your friend buys it for you.
 Ha!